 I will be the hand you hold as you climb your steepest Mountains.

-I will be, the mantra you say, to get you through another day.
+I will be, the positive affirmation you say, to get you through another day.

 I will be the melody that sings within your heart..